Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.

 - how many secondary cancers you have

-- the size of the secondary cancers
+- the size and position of the secondary cancers

 - how close they are to major blood vessels

-About having the surgery
+About having liver surgery

 You will have scans such as a CT scan, or an MRI scan.
 You might also have a test to look at the blood supply to the area (an angiogram) to make sure the operation is possible.

-Removing secondary cancers from the liver is very specialised surgery and is carried out in major liver cancer centres.
+Removing secondary cancers from the liver is specialised surgery and is carried out in major liver cancer centres.
 There are centres throughout the UK, so talk to your own specialist about this if you think it might help you.
 If this treatment is right for you, your specialist can refer to your nearest surgery centre.

 Removing liver secondaries can be very successful for some people.
 About 40 out of 100 people treated (40%) are alive 5 years later.
 You might be able to have treatment again if the cancer comes back in the liver.
 You can have more than half of your liver removed if necessary because liver tissue can grow back after surgery.